python-discord/site/static-builds/README.md

 Environment Variables:
 - PYTHON_VERSION: 3.8
-- TOKEN: A GitHub token with access to download build artifacts.

 Note that at this time, if you are deploying to netlify yourself, you won't have access to the